-Budgeted cost: £10 000
+Budgeted cost: £15 000

-Evidence that supports this approach Challenge number(s) addressed 'Good teaching is the most important lever schools have to improve outcomes' This approach has been used in previous years to support children to make good or better progress.
+Activity Evidence that supports this approach Challenge number(s) addressed Additional 1:1 and small group teaching - teacher to work with individuals and groups.
+KS2 focus on reading, writing and maths KS1 focus on Early reading 'Good teaching is the most important lever schools have to improve outcomes' This approach has been used in previous years to support children to make good or better progress.
 Teachers use this time to pre-teach or revisit concepts.
 Termly Assessment and Pupil review meetings enable teachers to identify support needed.
-1, 2, Pupil Review meetings and termly assessment highlight 1:1 and small group work needed for targeted and specific support.
-1, 2 'Good teaching is the most important lever schools have to improve outcomes' This approach has been used in previous years to support children to make good or better progress.
-Teachers use this time to pre-teach or revisit concepts.
-Termly Assessment and Pupil review meetings enable teachers to identify support needed.
-Pupil Review meetings and termly assessment highlight 1:1 and small group work needed for
+2, Additional TA support provided targeted support for individuals and groups Pupil Review meetings and termly assessment highlight 1:1 and small group work needed for targeted and specific support.
+1, 2 Values: confidence, curiosity and endurance